All Episodes

 Oh, yeah.

-Well, uh and a number of others.
+And a number of others.

-Well, it didn't take long, and as a result of that, we had uh privatized uh med uh medicine or people coming doctors that could mean that we would have to pay our own money to get health care.
+And as a result of that, we had privatized medicine or people coming, doctors are coming, we would have to pay our own money to get health care.

-So we we paid on top of that.
+So we paid on top of that.

-Then if we want to have our own private doctor, we have to pay privately for that.
+Then, if we want to have our own private doctor, we have to pay privately for that.

-So um that's why I'm not a source right.
+So that's why I'm not so afraid.

-I think the American people will never put up with this, and once they find out that we all are gonna get stuck with the bill, all everybody in the United States.
+And once they find out that we all are going to get stuck with the bill, everybody in the United States.

 I think you're right about that, Monica.